wozo/Leaflet-Maps-Marker/readme.txt

 * WordPress Admin Bar integration to quickly access plugins features (can be disabled)
 * "OGD Vienna selector": if a place within boundaries of Vienna/Austria is chosen, OGD Vienna basemaps are automatically selected
 * admin dashboard widget showing latest markers and blog posts from mapsmarker.com
+* support for google maps and bing map localization (cultures)
 * integrated [donation links](http://www.mapsmarker.com/donations) to show your support for this plugin :-)

 = Technical details =